QubesOS/qubes-doc/user/common-tasks/software-update-domu.md

 #### Technical details

 The updates proxy uses RPC/qrexec.
-The proxy is configured in qrexec policy on dom0: `/etc/qubes-rpc/policy/qubes.UpdatesProxy`.
+The proxy is configured in qrexec policy in dom0: `/etc/qubes-rpc/policy/qubes.UpdatesProxy`.
 By default this is set to sys-net and/or sys-whonix, depending on firstboot choices.
 This new design allows for templates to be updated even when they are not connected to any NetVM.